timothydodd/prettier-eslint-angular-example/README.md

 # Prettier and ESLint Angular Setup Example

 This repository contains a sample Angular project demonstrating how to integrate **Prettier** and **ESLint** for code formatting and linting, with auto-save functionality configured in Visual Studio Code.
-The project is designed as a practical example to accompany the blog post ["Setting Up Prettier and ESLint in Your Angular Project (With Auto-Save)"](link-to-your-blog).
+The project is designed as a practical example to accompany the blog post ["Setting Up Prettier and ESLint in Your Angular Project (With Auto-Save)"]([link-to-your-blog](https://robododd.com/setting-up-prettier-and-eslint-in-your-angular-project/)).

 ## Features